Sign-in to Account

 Committing to a regular cleaning schedule can help you clear out unsightly spider webs before they get too big.
 Spiders are attracted to smaller house pests like fruit flies, gnats, and moths, so making sure your home is protected from these pests will lessen your chance of attracting large numbers of spiders.
 You can also prevent dangerous spiders from making webs in your house by keeping storage areas as free of clutter as possible.
 Attics, basements, and garages can be especially appealing to spiders who weave webs low to the ground.
 Keep these areas organized and clear of clutter to prevent harmful spiders from reproducing.

 Use spider web identification to help you determine if you should simply dust around your home or if it’s time to call an exterminator.
 Not all spider webs signify a problem, but using this list will help you know if your kids and/or pets could be in danger.
-Our team at Aptive Environmental is ready to take on any spider infestationGive us a call today!
+Our team at Aptive Pest Control is ready to take on any spider infestationGive us a call today!

 Curated articles for you, from our pest experts.